LeoMitchell1/Leo-Major-Work/Docs/Developer_Notes.md

 10. Habit label font colours are light grey when in light mode (12/6)
 11. Habit checkbox would remain on if the habit was deleted and then recreated (10/6)
 12. The indication history is displaying in the opposite order, the order needs to be inverted (16/6)
+13. If you change the goal when the checkbox is true, the progress is set to zero and the checkbox stays on (17/6)
+14. Changing the category through edit turns off the indicator and leave the checkbox on (17/6)
+15. Changing the category or name sets the progress to 0 and turns off the checkbox (18/6)

 ## Solutions